 How much does a catalytic converter cost?

-What happens if I don't replace my catalytic converter?
+What happens if you don’t replace your catalytic converter?

-How do I pay for a catalytic converter replacement?
+How do you pay for a catalytic converter replacement?

 Photo credit: iStock/Dean Mitchell